timdatapro/it-support-bi-dashboard/README.md

 **6. "Departments / Agents / Categories should be one unified table, not separate charts"** A single interactive table with a bookmark switcher (Departments / Agents / Categories) shows all key metrics side by side: Active tickets, Total tickets, Avg resolution hours, SLA compliance %, FCR rate %.
 Conditional formatting highlights underperforming cells in red.

-**7. "Color logic should be consistent — red only for SLA/FCR violations, not open status"** Red is used exclusively for below-target values: SLA below 70% and FCR below 60% in the table, and Critical priority in the bar chart.
+**7. "Color logic should be consistent.
+Red only for SLA/FCR violations, not open status"** Red is used exclusively for below-target values: SLA below 70% and FCR below 60% in the table, and Critical priority in the bar chart.
 Open/active ticket status is shown in blue or amber to avoid false urgency.

-**8. "Peak load windows matter — show when and where bottlenecks occur by time"** A heat map matrix (Hour Bin x Weekday) with a green gradient immediately reveals Tuesday 9–11 AM as the highest-volume window across the entire week.
+**8. "Peak load windows matter.
+Show when and where bottlenecks occur by time"** A heat map matrix (Hour Bin x Weekday) with a green gradient immediately reveals Tuesday 9–11 AM as the highest-volume window across the entire week.

 ---